isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Feb.rst

 .. _February2019:

+February, 2019
+##############

 In this QoTM, we'll look at the current publicly-available open-access TCGA and TARGET datasets in BigQuery.
 You can find in-depth descriptions of the BigQuery datasets in our documentation `_here: <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html>``__.

 Followers of QoTM blog will know that BigQuery works seamlessly in R and allows one to complete comprehensive analyses from queries to producing plots all in R.
 Note: You will need to have set up a Google Cloud Platform project to access/query the BigQuery tables in R, more info here if you still need to do this: `https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/gcp-info/gcp-info2/Setup.html <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/gcp-info/gcp-info2/Setup.html>`__.

+Here's our example case-study for month:

+Your lab is interested in comparing the gene expression profiles of 2 non-coding RNAs, specifically the lncRNA ANRIL and the miRNA miRNA-21 across multiple cancer types.
+From the literature and your own research studies, expression of both ANRIL and. miRNA-21 have been implicated in many different cancer types.

+In R:
+* Let's look through the currently available ISB-CGC BQ tables to find tables that will allow us to compare the expression profiles of the non-coding RNAs.
+* Once identified, let's query and explore the BQ tables that contain the information we need.
+* Let's generate an interactive scatterplot!

+Let's begin!

 .. _January2019:

+January, 2019
+##############

 **Bam slicing in the cloud**